sourcegraph/about/blogposts/2022/sourcegraph-non-devs.md

 ## Analytics and Business Operations

 _This section was written by [Eric-Brody Moore](https://handbook.sourcegraph.com/team/#eric-brody-moore), a member of the Business Operations team.
-HBO only had room for one Sourcegrapher biopic and they unfortunately chose Joel despite Eric also being a brilliant and kind human being.”_
+HBO only had room for one Sourcegrapher biopic and they unfortunately chose Joel despite Eric also being a brilliant and kind human being._

 ### How has the Sourcegraph product data architecture changed over time?